 Understanding your own level of risk allows you to be appropriately monitored for breast cancer.

 Most women are not in a high-risk group and don’t ever develop breast cancer.
 However, understanding your own level of risk allows you to be properly monitored for breast cancer.
-Risk can be divided into three categories, and you can move into different categories throughout your life, or if your family history alters.
+Risk can be divided into three categories, and you might move into different categories throughout your life, or if your family history alters.

-Sporadic Cancers (general population risk)
+Sporadic cancers (general population risk)

 The vast majority of women fall into this category.
 These women will have around an 11% risk of developing breast cancer by the age of 85.
 These cancers occur by chance, or because of environmental factors.

 It’s important to remember that most women who develop breast cancer will have no family history of the disease, and their cancer isn’t inherited, even if they do have a relative with breast cancer.
 Women in this group do not need to be referred for genetic testing.

 Women in this category may have genetic mutations which result in a moderately increased cancer risk, but if they develop breast cancer, it’s because of a combination of genetic and environmental causes.
 There may be more cases of a specific type of cancer within a family than statistically expected, but no specific pattern of inheritance.

 - One first-degree relative diagnosed with breast cancer before the age of 50